Where: Destin Executive Airport - Destin, Florida; of a typical sightseeing flight

 How: 30-40 hours of flying, 2-3 two-hour lessons per week for three months

-How Much: $299 for an intro lesson; about $19,000 for your license based on min flight hours FAA (less than a new car; pay as you go; student loans available
+How Much: $599 for an intro lesson; about $25,000 for your license based on min flight hours FAA (less than a new car; pay as you go

 Why Fly Helicopters?Piloting a helicopter is one of the most satisfying experiences available to a human being.
 You have the challenge of controlling the machine, the task of ensuring safety by thinking about potential hazards, and the interesting scenery rushing through the Plexiglas bubble.
 You won’t be thinking about office politics, calling the plumber, or the errand that someone asked you to run.
 When you put the machine back in the hangar, you feel a tremendous sense of satisfaction.